bagustris/disertasi-ser/s3_note.md

 - what is the problem, what is your proposed solution
 - what is X, what is Y
 - what did you have done today, what is your plan for tomorrow

 ---
+2019-11-28:
+- Converation: a balance between speaking and listening.
+- Pay attention on conversation!
+- 10 tips on conversation: don't multitask, don't pontificate, use open-ended question, go with the flow, if you don't know say you don't know, don't equate your experience with theirs, try not to repeat, stay out the weeds (focus), listen, be brief.

 2019-11-27:
 - Run speech + text for ASJ spring 2020 based on ococosda (failed) code
 - Non MTL run, but MTL with different weight gives 0 CCC
+- Move to github again after some months writing logs on notebook

 ---
 2019-08-28: